Table of Contents

 |Grade IV||Like grade III, in addition complete release of the ureters from Lig. pubovesicale (a).
 Resection of the A. vesical superior (b) and up to 3/4 of the vagina (c).|

 |Grade V||Resection of parts of the bladder or distal ureter with ureteral implantation|

 The removal of the uterus with parametrium and vaginal cuff through pelvic lymphadenectomy is called Wertheim-Meigs operation and is most frequently performed in Germany.
-In pelvic lymph nodes and larger carcinomas, which are positive in rapid sections, para-aortic lymphadenectomy should be performed.
+In pelvic lymph nodes and larger carcinomas, which are positive at frozen sections, para-aortic lymphadenectomy should be performed.

 If a squamous cell carcinoma is present, the removal of the adnexa is not necessary in premenopausal women.
 In the case of adenocarcinoma, however, this should be considered.
 Reason is the higher metastasis probability.

 After radical hysterectomy the occurrence of the following complications is possible: fistulae (bladder-vagina, ureter-vagina), lymphedema, lymphoceles, bladder emptying disorders and ureteral stenoses.

 A less invasive alternative is laparoscopic lymphadenectomy followed by radical vaginal hysterectomy.

 In the case of small tumors (<2 cm), negative lymph nodes and squamous cell carcinoma as a type of tumor, trachelectomy (cervicectomy) can be performed to maintain the ability to bear children.
 In doing so, the uterus and a part of the cervix are left behind and attached to the vagina.
 Removal of the lymph nodes is performed laparoscopically.